 On the Common Application for Cal Lutheran, you will have the option to indicate if you wish for your test scores to be considered as part of your application.
 If you indicate “No. I am applying test-optional,” we will not consider your ACT or SAT scores in your application review.

-If a student has indicated that they will not be submitting test scores, and the test scores appear on the student’s transcript or in the self-reported score section of the Common Application, they will not be reviewed in the admission process.
+If you have indicated that you will not be submitting test scores, and the test scores appear on the your transcript or in the self-reported score section of the Common Application, they will not be reviewed in the admission process.

-Once a student submits their application and states they are applying test optional, students will not be able to change this later in the process.
+Once you submit your application and state that you are applying test optional, you will not be able to change this later in the process.

-Students who have been home-schooled and students who attend schools that provide written evaluations in place of grades will be required to submit official SAT or ACT scores with their application.
-Students who wish to be considered for the Presidential Scholarship will also be required to submit official SAT or ACT scores.
+If you have been home-schooled and/or have attended schools that provide written evaluations in place of grades, you will be required to submit official SAT or ACT scores with your application.

 If you choose to apply test-optional, you will be required to complete four short-answer supplemental questions.
 International students, in addition to the supplemental questions, will be required to interview with an admission counselor.

 Regardless of test score submission, all students will be considered for merit scholarships up to $25,000, renewable annually.
 Students may also qualify for our Public Price Promise and Visual and Performing Arts Scholarships.
-In order to be considered for our Presidential Scholarship, students must apply by our Early Action Deadline and submit official SAT or ACT scores.
 View Scholarships